timpaul/gds-marp-deck/PITCHME.md

 ## What else can it do?

-You can even add slides notes using markdown comments.
+You can add slides notes using markdown comments.

 Press 'p' to open presenter view.